kubescape/helm-charts/charts/kubescape-operator/README.md

 ```

 `spec` - contains the Kubernetes native Network Policy to be applied on the cluster.
 `policyRef` - contains enrichment information about the generated Network Policy.
-Each entry refers to an single `ipBlock` on the Network Policy.
+Each entry refers to an single `cidr` on the Network Policy.
 `policyRef.originalIP` - the original IP that was captured on the traffic.
 `policyRef.ipBlock` - the IP Block that was generated based on the original IP.
 `policyRef.dns` - the DNS resolution of the original IP.
 This enrichment is done by the node-agent component.